California State Route 201

 State Route 201 (SR 201) is a state highway in the U.S. state of California that serves Fresno and Tulare counties in the Central Valley.
 It connects State Route 99 in Kingsburg with State Route 245 at Elderwood.
 State Route 201 forms a short concurrency with State Route 63 near Calgro.

 Route description

+Route 201 is defined in section 501, subsection (a), of the California Streets and Highways Code: